Leander

 I’d got syphilis through fucking, which in my job happens fairly frequently.
 I’m unsure where it originated from, as many people got it roughly simultaneously.
 I told everyone I had been with about my diagnosis.
 They were all very grown up, thanked me and went to get tested as soon as possible.

-Although it was my first time having syphilis, I knew all about it.
+Although it was my first time having the disease, I knew all about it.
 It pays to inform yourself about sexual health in my industry.
 I know first-hand that knowledge of syphilis isn’t that widespread and that stigma exists.
 There are a lot of people out there who think it disappeared in the 19th century.
 It did not.
-Syphilis has had “bad press” for centuries; it reminds us of a time before antibiotics when STIs invariably led to visible, unpleasant and unattractive symptoms.
+The condition has had “bad press” for centuries; it reminds us of a time before antibiotics when STIs invariably led to visible, unpleasant and unattractive symptoms.
 Now we have the meds and the means to test for it quickly and easily, but a bad reputation is hard to shake.
 Hopefully, people sharing stories like this will help change that.

 Lack of information about syphilis breeds fear and, subsequently, stigma.
 All STIs face some degree of stigma.
 This stigma is unjustified.
 Contracting an STI is no more shameful than catching a cold.
 Neglecting to get tested is irresponsible and unkind.